Sprint says no longer Clearwire majority owner

-NEW YORK (Reuters) - Sprint Nextel Corp (S.N) said on Monday it no longer has a majority stake in Clearwire Corp CLWR.O and as a result was able to increase its voting rights in the venture without risk of a default trigger on its own debt.
+NEW YORK, June 11 (Reuters) - Sprint Nextel Corp said on Monday it no longer has a majority stake in Clearwire Corp and as a result was able to increase its voting rights in the venture without risk of a default trigger on its own debt.

 Last year Sprint, the biggest shareholder in Clearwire, reduced its voting shares in the company to below 50 percent in order to avoid any risk of a default trigger on its own debt at a time when Clearwire faced a possible loan default.